Rumba® Beef Cheekmeat

 - Remove beef from broth and shred meat.
 Set aside.
 Strain broth and reserve.

 - Soak corn husks in water until pliable; drain husks and pat dry.

-- Combine remaining guajillo chiles, chiles de arbol, pasilla chiles, ½ onion, 2 garlic cloves and 4 cups water in a large saucepan; simmer for 15 minutes.
-Transfer chile mixture and 2 cups broth from chile peppers to a blender; puree until smooth.
+- Combine remaining 10 guajillo chiles, chiles de arbol, pasilla chiles, ½ onion, remaining 2 garlic cloves and 4 cups water in a large saucepan; simmer for 15 minutes.
+Transfer chile mixture and 2 cups liquid from chile peppers to a blender; puree until smooth.
 Strain.

 - Heat oil in a skillet.
-Add strained chile sauce, 2 cups reserved broth from cooked beef, ½ tablespoon cumin, 1 teaspoon Mexican oregano and 1 teaspoon salt.
+Add strained chile sauce, 2 cups reserved broth from cooked beef, remaining ½ tablespoon cumin, remaining 1 teaspoon Mexican oregano and remaining 1 teaspoon salt.
 Simmer until chile sauce thickens.
 Combine ½ cup chile sauce with shredded beef.
 Reserve remaining sauce.

 - In a bowl, combine masa mix, baking powder and ½ teaspoon salt.
 Add lard, 2 cups warm chicken broth and ¼ cup chile sauce; blend until masa is light and fluffy.

-- Line tamale steamer with corn husks, arrange tamales upright in steamer, top with corn husks, close lid and steam tamales for 45 minutes, or until masa pulls away from husks.
+- Add water to steamer pan.
+Line tamale steamer with corn husks, arrange tamales upright in steamer, top with corn husks, close lid and steam tamales for 45 minutes, or until masa pulls away from husks.

 - Serve tamales topped with a drizzle of reserved chile sauce, tomatillo salsa and crumbled cotija cheese.